Power plant location | Grevenbroich-Neurath, North Rhine-Westphalia |

 Grevenbroich's district of Neurath looks back on a long energy tradition: after all, the first lignite deposit of the northern mining area was discovered nearby.
 That was in 1858.
 Over decades, the lignite was mined in opencast operations and upgraded in two neighbouring briquette factories.
 These operations have long since given way to high-quality recultivation.

 Despite this mining tradition, Neurath is relatively young compared with the other Rhenish power plants: the first power station unit there did not go on stream until 1972.
 By 1976, a total of three 300-MW units and two 600-MW units had been commissioned.
-On New Year’s Eve 2021 or. first April of 2022, Unit B and A were decommissioned in accordance with Germany’s Federal Coal Phaseout Act.
+Between the end of 2021 and April 2024, all of them were decommissioned in accordance with Germany’s Federal Coal Phase-out Act.

 Most modern power plant of its type